 DRUNK DRIVING / DRIVING UNDER THE INFLUENCE

-A DUI charge can seriously damage or even destroy a person’s life.
-If you have been charged with a DUI, you will need an attorney who is experienced in dealing with evidentiary issues, familiar with the various local courts and prosecuting attorneys, and able to get charges dismissed or reduced wherever possible.
+A DUI charge can seriously damage or even destroy a person’s life all across the world including West Chester, PA.
+If you have been charged with a DUI, you will need a DUI attorney in Chester who is experienced in dealing with evidentiary issues, familiar with the various local courts and prosecuting attorneys, and able to get charges dismissed or reduced wherever possible.

 DUI charges apply to persons driving a motor vehicle while under the influence of alcohol or drugs to the extent that their ability to drive safely is impaired.
 There are many aspects to these laws that the unsuspecting driver does not know about.
 You can be arrested even if it does not appear that you are doing anything wrong.